-ACTIVITY Why the Activity was Closed YEAR CLOSED 2010-1 Eliminating 100% Excluded Income from the Income Calculation Process With the publication of PIH Notice 2013-4, issued January 28, 2013, the verification and calculation of 100% excluded income is no longer required.
-Therefore, SCCHA eliminated this activity in FY2013.
-This activity saved labor time and costs.
-This activity was closed out in FY2013 2012-1 Create Standard Utility Allowance Schedule SCCHA utilizes MTW Activity 2014-4, which simplifies the rent calculation method and eliminates utility allowances.
-Because of Activity 2014-4, MTW Activity 2012-1 is no longer necessary and was closed out prior to implementation.
-This activity was closed out in FY2013 2012-5 Expand Tenant Services at SCCHA Owned or Affiliate Properties Tenant services can be expanded with single fund flexibility and this activity is no longer needed.
-This activity was closed out in FY2023 2014-1a & 2014-1b Focus Forward Program (and amendments) After reviewing the outcomes of time-limited voucher programs, SCCHA determined this pilot program did not meet the needs of the local community and close it out prior to implementation.
-2014-2 Eliminate Requirement to Re- Determine Rent Reasonableness when HUD decreased Fair Market Rent This activity was closed out prior to being implemented because HUD regulations made this activity moot.
-This activity was closed out in FY2022 2014-3 Freeze on Contract Rent Increases This activity no longer serves the needs of our local community.
-This activity was closed out in FY2023 2015-1 Using UPCS or Local Inspection Standards to Determine Housing Quality Standards On June 25, 2014, HUD published in the Federal Register that, effective July 1, 2014, "A PHA may comply with the biennial inspection requirement through reliance upon an inspection conducted for another housing assistance program.
-If a PHA relies on an alternative inspection to fulfill the biennial inspection requirement for a particular unit, then the PHA must identify the alternative standard in its administrative plan."
+ACTIVITY Why the Activity was Closed YEAR CLOSED 2010-1 With the publication of PIH Notice 2013-4, issued January Eliminating 100% 28, 2013, the verification and calculation of 100% excluded This activity Excluded Income from income is no longer required.
+Therefore, SCCHA eliminated was closed the Income this activity in FY2013.
+This activity saved labor time and out in FY2013 Calculation Process costs.
+SCCHA utilizes MTW Activity 2014-4, which simplifies the 2012-1 rent calculation method and eliminates utility allowances.
+This activity Create Standard Utility Because of Activity 2014-4, MTW Activity 2012-1 is no was closed Allowance Schedule longer necessary and was closed out prior to out in FY2013 implementation.
+2012-5 Expand Tenant This activity Services at SCCHA Tenant services can be expanded with single fund flexibility was closed Owned or Affiliate and this activity is no longer needed. out in FY2023 Properties 2014-1a & 2014-1b After reviewing the outcomes of time-limited voucher This and it Focus Forward programs, SCCHA determined this pilot program did not This activity was closed Program (and meet the needs of the local community and close it out amendments) prior to implementation. out in FY2022 2014-2 Eliminate Requirement to Re- This could be a second of the basis of the decrease of This activity Determine Rent This activity was closed out prior to being implemented was closed Reasonableness when because HUD regulations made this activity moot. out in FY2022 HUD decreased Fair Market Rent 2014-3 This activity no longer conves the needs of our local This activity Freeze on Contract This activity no longer serves the needs of our local was closed Rent Increases community. out in FY2023 On June 25, 2014, HUD published in the Federal Register that, effective July 1, 2014, "A PHA may comply with the 2015-1 biennial inspection requirement through reliance upon an Using UPCS or Local inspection conducted for another housing assistance This activity Inspection Standards program.
+If a PHA relies on an alternative inspection to This activity was closed · fulfill the biennial inspection requirement for a particular to Determine Housing unit, then the PHA must identify the alternative standard in out in FY2015 Quality Standards its administrative plan."
 Therefore, this activity was closed without implementation because HUD's directive superseded this activity.
-This activity was closed out in FY2015 2016-1 Restriction on Head of Household Changes This activity was intended to be implemented when the Focus Forward Program (Activity 2014-1a/1b) was implemented.
-Activity 2014 1a/1b was not implemented and was closed in FY2022.
-This activity was closed out in FY2022
+2016-1 This activity was intended to be implemented when the This activity Restriction on Head of Focus Forward Program (Activity 2014-1a/1b) was This activity was closed Household Changes implemented.
+Activity 2014 1a/1b was not implemented out in FY2022 Household Changes and was closed in FY2022. out iii r 1 2022